Citizen Police Academy

-- Must be willing to submit to a background check
+- Citizens who are willing to submit to a background check

-Applicants must print off a copy of both the application and waiver.
-Once both forms have been completed, they must be mailed to the Coordinator whose name and address appears at the bottom of the application or dropped off at one of the District Police Stations to be routed to the Coordinator.
-Both the application and waiver must be submitted.
-Applications will be accepted until the deadline date.
-Any applications received after the deadline will not be considered.
-Applications that are postmarked by the deadline and received after the date will still be accepted.
-Any applications and waivers that are submitted by email will not be accepted.
-No confirmation of receipt will be sent.
+Applicants must print a copy of both the application and waiver.
+Once both forms have been completed, they must be mailed to the Coordinator whose name and address appears at the bottom of the application or dropped off at one of the district police stations to be routed to the Coordinator.
+Applications and waivers will be accepted until the established deadline.
+This year, the deadline for submissions of the application and waiver is June 15, 2014.

-Once the deadline has passed, all applications and the designated criteria will be reviewed to determine a pool of candidates for the upcoming Academy.
+Once the deadline has passed, all applications will be reviewed to help establish a pool of diverse candidates.
 A background check will be conducted to eliminate those applicants with a criminal record.
-The remaining applications will then be screened to come up with a diverse group of citizens.
-All applicants will receive a letter from the Coordinator advising them of the outcome of the application process.
-The screening process may take up to six weeks to complete after the application and waiver submission deadline.
+The remaining applicants will then be evaluated to establish the final group that will comprise the 2014 Citizen Police Academy.
+All applicants will receive a letter from the Coordinator advising them of the outcome of their application process.
+The Academy screening process may take up to six weeks to complete after the application and waiver submission deadline.
 August 1, 2014 is the target date by which letters are to be mailed to each citizen identifying the results of their application process.

 The criteria for screening applicants will include (but not be limited to):